Wllew4/dj-dog/README.md

-# dj-dog relaunch
+# dj-dog 3.0 🐋
 ## Notable changes:
-1. Now running on Linode/Ubuntu
+1. Back on Fedora 35
-1. Google cloud stuff removed
-1. Removed extra entries from credentials.json
-1. Linter removed + indentation changed to 4-wide tabs (sorry)
+1. Running as a Docker container

 ## Get it running:
 1. Clone (you'll need credentials)